wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

 * Updates to emission factor mappings without code changes
 * Flexible configuration to match available emission factors in the database

+#### 2.2 Dynamic Factor Mapping for Fuel Consumption

+For the `FuelConsumptionMetric`, a similar dynamic approach is used:

+* The **base emission category** is set to "stationary_combustion".
+* The `get_emission_subcategory(fuel_type)` method dynamically selects the appropriate emission subcategory based on the source's fuel type (e.g., "diesel_oil" → "stationary_diesel").
+* The `emission_factor_mapping` field on the metric allows overrides.

+This allows:
+* A single metric definition to handle different emission factors for different fuel types.
+* Updates to emission factor mappings without code changes.

 ### 3. Calculated Result Models (`data_management/models/results.py`)

 These models store the output of the calculations, providing traceability back to the source data and the factor used.